error-wtf/ssz-qubits/paper_final/sections/01_introduction.md

 ## 1.1 Motivation

+The intersection of quantum mechanics and general relativity represents one of the most profound frontiers in modern physics.
+While a complete theory of quantum gravity remains elusive, the individual predictions of both theories have been confirmed to extraordinary precision in their respective domains.
+General relativity describes the curvature of spacetime due to mass and energy, while quantum mechanics governs the behaviour of matter and light at the smallest scales.
+The question naturally arises: what happens when quantum systems operate in regions where gravitational effects, however small, cannot be entirely neglected?

 Gravitational redshift has been observed in optical clocks [Chou2010, Bothwell2022] and spaceborne experiments [Hafele1972], but its influence on solid-state quantum information processors remains largely unexplored.
-The gravitational potential difference across a centimetre-scale device corresponds to a fractional frequency shift of order 10⁻¹⁸, far below the noise floor of current superconducting qubits but within reach of state-of-the-art optical clocks.
+This gap in our understanding is not due to theoretical impossibility but rather to the extraordinary smallness of the predicted effects.
+The gravitational potential difference across a typical quantum processor chip corresponds to fractional frequency shifts of order 10⁻¹⁸ or smaller, which is far below the noise floor of current superconducting qubit technology but tantalizingly close to the precision achieved by state-of-the-art optical atomic clocks.

-Recent proposals by Wrede and colleagues posit that small but deterministic time-dilation differences arise when qubits occupy slightly different gravitational potentials, leading to an accumulated phase drift.
+The Segmented Spacetime Zeno (SSZ) theory provides a framework for understanding these gravitational effects on quantum coherence.
+Recent proposals posit that small but deterministic time-dilation differences arise when qubits occupy slightly different gravitational potentials, leading to an accumulated phase drift.
 Because the drift is deterministic, it can be predicted and compensated; however, the predicted magnitude in existing superconducting circuits is many orders of magnitude below typical noise.

 ## 1.2 Scope of This Paper

+The purpose of this work is to provide a comprehensive, self-contained treatment of gravitational phase coupling in quantum systems.
+Rather than presenting isolated theoretical predictions or experimental proposals, we aim to bridge the gap between fundamental physics and practical quantum engineering.
+This requires addressing questions at multiple levels of abstraction: from the mathematical foundations of the SSZ model to the concrete implementation details of falsification experiments.

-This paper unifies four previously separate works into a single, comprehensive treatment:
+This paper unifies four previously separate works into a single, comprehensive treatment.
+Each of the original manuscripts addressed a specific aspect of the problem, and their synthesis reveals connections and implications that were not apparent when considering them in isolation:

 | Paper | Focus | Key Contribution |
 |-------|-------|-----------------|